-Attributes 3-9 are to test H2: vaccines with characteristics below would be more preferred, i.e., later (time-spending) approved, standard approval procedure, mandatory/compulsory, vaccinated at a location for healthcare, manufactured in own country, recommended by public sector, or higher coverage.
-Approval Date: in Japan, Pfizer's vaccine was approved in February 2021.
-Starting this date, we set three levels semiannually.
-Approval Procedure: we set a level of the special approval system that simplifies the review process, which was used indeed to approve Pfizer's vaccine in Japan.
-After that, Moderna's and AstraZeneca's vaccines were also approved by the same procedure.
-We added a standard procedure, as the baseline.
+Attributes 3–9 were used to test H2: vaccines with characteristics including later approval date (more consideration time), standard approval procedure, mandatory/compulsory, administered at healthcare facility, manufactured in own country, recommended by the public sector, or higher coverage will be preferred.
+Approval Date: in Japan, the Pfizer/BioNTech vaccine was approved in February 2021.
+Starting with this date, we set three levels at six-month intervals.
+Approval Procedure: we set a level of the special approval system that simplifies the review process, which was indeed used to approve the Pfizer/BioNTech vaccine in Japan.
+The Moderna and AstraZeneca vaccines were approved by the same procedure.
+We added the standard procedure as the baseline.
 Mandatory Vaccination: Japan has no system to enforce vaccination.
-If there is a duty of vaccination, it is only a duty to endeavor.
-Therefore, we set a level of a duty to endeavor, and another level of optional/voluntary vaccination as the baseline.
-Location: in Japan, vaccines against other diseases than COVID-19 usually vaccinates individually at healthcare agencies such as clinics/hospitals.
-Yet in the case of COVID-19, local municipalities provide another option, mass vaccination at centre such as city hall.
-Therefore, we set the two levels.
-Country of Production: Japan is a hypothetical level to examine the impact of domestically produced vaccines.
-The US is where produces Pfizer’s or Moderna’s vaccines, and UK is where produces AstraZeneca’s.
-Russia and China are hypothetical level which produces other major vaccines.
-Recommendation: according to previous studies addressing the effects of recommendations by politicians and professional organizations (Kreps et al. 2020; McPhedran and Toombs 2021), we set three levels (ruling politician; MHLW, a professional organization at national level, and WHO, a professional organization at international level).
-Additionally, we set local municipalities representing politicians and professional organization locally.
-The guidelines by these actors have been well referred in Japan.
-Vaccination Coverage: since this conjoint was designed before starting the COVID-19 vaccination in Japan, we had no data on the real vaccination rate.
-Instead, we referred the coverage of flu shot within aged 65 or over, as institutionalized-seasonal vaccination in Japan.
-We set 50%, which was around the share reported by Japan since 2004 (OECD, 2021), then added 20% as a lower coverage.
-Also, we considered the coverage at national or local would have different effects (Leng et al., 2021; Verelst et al., 2018).
-Shortly, we set four levels based on two axes: 20% or 50%, and; national or local.
+If there is any duty to get vaccinated, it is only a best endeavors obligation.
+Therefore, we set a level of a best endeavors obligation, and another level of optional/voluntary vaccination as the baseline.
+Location: in Japan, vaccines against diseases other than COVID-19 are usually received by individuals at healthcare facilities such as clinics and hospitals.
+However, in the case of COVID-19, local municipalities have provided other options, for example mass vaccination centers in locations such as city halls.
+We, therefore, set two levels accordingly to reflect this reality.
+Country of Production: Japan was used as a hypothetical level to examine the impact of domestically produced vaccines.
+The Pfizer/BioNTech and Moderna vaccines are produced in the US, while the AstraZeneca vaccine is produced in the UK.
+Russia and China are also hypothetical levels, as they are the major producers of other COVID-19 vaccines.
+Recommendation: based on findings from previous studies that have addressed the effects of recommendations by politicians and professional organizations (Kreps et al. 2020; McPhedran and Toombs 2021), we set three levels: governing politician; the MHLW (the Ministry of Health, Labor and Welfare of Japan), a professional organization at the national level; and the WHO, a professional organization at the international level).
+Additionally, we set local municipalities to represent politicians and professional organizations locally.
+The guidelines issued by these actors have all been widely referenced in Japan.
+Vaccination Coverage: since this conjoint experiment was designed before the COVID-19 vaccination program in Japan had begun, we had no data for the actual vaccination rates.
+Instead, we based our levels on the coverage of influenza vaccinations in individuals aged 65 or more, as part of the institutionalized seasonal vaccination program in Japan.
+We set a level of 50%, which was the approximate coverage reported by Japan since 2004 (OECD, 2021); we also included 20% as a lower level of coverage.
+We further considered that national coverage and local coverage would have different effects (Leng et al., 2021; Verelst et al., 2018), which is why we set a total of four levels based on two axes: 20% or 50%, and national or local.

 3.2.3 Cost-effectiveness